To help fall asleep or stay asleep, some people take a melatonin supplement†

 The dreams that occur during REM sleep tend to be more vivid.

 If one of your health goals is to support your sleep—in terms of both quantity and quality—then you might occasionally reach for a melatonin supplement.
 While the brain naturally produces melatonin (a hormone that plays a key role in regulating the body’s sleep/wake cycle1), a melatonin supplement works as a 100% drug-free sleep aid.
-It appeals to people who occasionally need help falling or staying asleep but are wary of “sleeping pills”.
+It appeals to people who occasionally need help falling or staying asleep.
+Before you turn to sleeping pills, you may want to look at your sleeping habits to determine if you need to make any changes.†

 But what about melatonin dreams?
 Is there a link between melatonin and vivid dreams, weird dreams, or nightmares?
 Does melatonin affect your REM cycle?